lumitry/myMedia/README.md

 - Custom "Views" based on filter chains with custom columns and sorting (would also work with custom SQL)

 ## Roadmap
-Bugs:

-- Opening an external link in Tauri opens it in the same window instead of a browser.

 (see the GitHub Project for a more detailed roadmap)